-Children are required to demonstrate excellent behaviours for learning in order to gain the maximum from the Recovery curriculum and catch-up with work they have, through not fault of their own, missed due to the restrictions of Coronavirus.
+Children are required to demonstrate excellent behaviours for learning in order to gain the maximum from the Contextualised Curriculum and catch-up with work they have, through not fault of their own, missed due to the restrictions of Coronavirus.

 We recognise that good learning behaviour is far more than compliance.
 Good learning behaviours include high levels of engagement and focus, and long term personal development in line with our personal development goals of Resilience, Aspiration, Morality, Co-operation, Adaptability and Respect.
 During September and ongoing, children will be reminded what good learning behaviours look like and praised for trying to use them on a regular basis.

-To embed this effort, our RSHE curriculum (which uses resources accredited by the PSHE Association) underpins the teaching of positive behaviour across the school community.
+To embed this effort, our PSHE curriculum (which uses resources accredited by the PSHE Association) underpins the teaching of positive behaviour across the school community.